-Eligibility criteria for clinical trials ensure that the participants are safe, bound to no ill effects, and the research is well-structured.
+Eligibility criteria for clinical trials ensure that the participants are safe, bound to no ill effects, and the research has a proper structure.
 The participant and the research team will together review these criteria.

 People who take part in clinical trials may withdraw their participation at any point in time due to any personal or medical conditions.
 It may be because the treatment is not working or giving the desired results, including severe risks and side effects.
 Experts and scientists would closely monitor clinical trials to look for their good and bad impacts.
-Also, before participating in clinical trials, people should communicate with the concerned specialists and doctors to know who will manage their treatments and care during the trial and post the trial.
+Also, before participating in clinical trials, people should communicate with the concerned specialists and doctors.
+This will help them to know how to manage their treatments and care during the trial and post the trial.

 - 1.Vest SD, Mikkelsen LH, Holm F, et al. Lymphoma of the Lacrimal Gland — An International Multicenter Retrospective Study.
 American Journal of Ophthalmology.
 Published online November 2020:107-120. doi:10.1016/j.ajo.2020.06.015